First-of-Its-Kind Study Finds Soccer Relatively Safe Sport

 Differences in Injuries by Gender

-While no significant overall increase in the injury rate was reported over the study period, there was a sharp increase in the injury rate among girls, a jump the authors attributed to the increase in participation of girls in soccer (the number of girls playing high school soccer, for instance, increased from 121,722 to 309,032)
+While no significant overall increase in the injury rate was reported over the study period, there was a sharp increase in the injury rate among girls, a jump the authors attributed to the increase in participation of girls in soccer (the number of girls playing high school soccer, for instance, increased from 121,722 to 309,032 over the study period).

-The study found that boys are more likely than girls to suffer face and head/neck injuries, and laceration/puncture wounds than girls.
-Girls were more likely than boys to suffer sprains, strainsankle and knee injuries (differences that may be explained by the tendency of boys to leave the ground more often than girls to fight for head balls, with their elbows flying to face; while girls are more prone to knee injuries).
+The study found that boys are more likely than girls to suffer face and head/neck injuries, and laceration/puncture wounds than girls, differences that may be explained by the tendency of boys to leave the ground more often than girls to fight for head balls, with their elbows flying to face.

 Differences in Injuries by Age